ghostbuster91/blogposts/42-keys/main.md

 ## Thumb keys

-I decided to cover them separately because they are almost identical on all layers which I think contributes to the goal of being an intuitive.
+I decided to cover them separately because they are identical on all layers which I think contributes to the goal of being an intuitive.
 They look as follows:

 ![thumbs](./thumbs.png "thumbs")